 Whereas someone like Lindsay, who longs for that carefree life, does have a good life right now, but doesn’t appreciate it or her husband.
 I should note that Lindsay and Edgar don’t have that many scenes early on and the show does make a point of addressing this soon, but I do like what material they’re given right now.

 One of the issues I’ve heard when it comes to You’re the Worst is how little actually happens.
 To be fair, that’s true.
 The episode boils down to Gretchen wanting a key and having to do damage control at her job, while Jimmy just obsesses over the idea of a key and whoever Gretchen might be seeing.
-Like Seinfeld, not a lot happens or gets accomplished, but it’s mostly setup to developing Jimmy and Gretchen’s relationship.
+Like Seinfeld, not a lot happens, but it’s setup to developing Jimmy and Gretchen’s relationship.
 Let’s move on.